cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 any additional load on the primary writer node.

-The endpoint url, port needed to connect to the database can be retrieved by checking the Connectivity and Security tab.(see @fig:aws-aurora-connection)
+The endpoint url, port needed to connect to the database can be retrieved by checking the Connectivity and Security tab (see @fig:aws-aurora-connection).

 ![AWS Aurora DB](images/auroradb-13.png){#fig:aws-aurora-connection}